Camera-aware Label Refinement for Unsupervised Person Re-identification: Conclusion

 \begin{IEEEbiography}[{ }]{Wenli Huang} received the Ph.D. degree from Xi’an Jiaotong University, Xi'an, China, in 2023.
 She is currently a Lecturer with the Ningbo University of Technology.
 Her research interests include deep learning and computer vision, with a focus on image inpainting, image restoration, image generation and person re-identification. \end{IEEEbiography}

+\begin{IEEEbiography}[{ }]{Yang Wu} is currently pursuing the Ph.D. degree in the Institute of Artificial Intelligence and Robotics at Xi’an Jiaotong University.
+Her research interests include computer vision, image restoration, and graph representation learning. \end{IEEEbiography}

 \begin{IEEEbiography}[{ }]{Sanping Zhou} received his Ph.D. degree from Xi’an Jiaotong University, Xi’an, China, in 2020.
 He worked as a visiting researcher in the Human Sensing Lab at Carnegie Mellon University for one year's study in 2018.
-He is currently an Associate Professor with the Institute of Artificial Intelligence and Robotics at Xi’an Jiaotong University.
-His research interests include machine learning and computer vision, with a focus on deep learning based algorithms in terms of object detection, multi-target tracking, person re-identification, salient object detection, multi-task learning and meta-learning. \end{IEEEbiography} \begin{IEEEbiography}[{ }]{Jinjun Wang} received the Ph.D. degree from Nanyang Technological University, Singapore in 2008.
+He is currently an Assistant Professor with the Institute of Artificial Intelligence and Robotics at Xi’an Jiaotong University.
+His research interests include machine learning and computer vision, with a focus on deep learning based algorithms in terms of object detection, multi-target tracking, person re-identification, salient object detection, multi-task learning and meta-learning. \end{IEEEbiography}

+\begin{IEEEbiography}[{ }]{Jinjun Wang} received the Ph.D. degree from Nanyang Technological University, Singapore in 2008.
 From 2006 to 2013, he worked in Silicon Valley, USA for leading research institutes including NEC Laboratories America, Inc. and Epson Research and Development, Inc. as a research scientist and senior research scientist.
 He is currently a Professor with Xi’an Jiaotong University.
 He has over 70 high-quality academic papers in prestigious international journals and conferences, including IEEE Trans.
 Multimedia, IEEE Trans.
 Intelligence Transportation Systems, CVPR, ACM MM.
 His research interests include computer vision, pattern recognition, multimedia computing and machine learning. \end{IEEEbiography}